customink/greenscreenapp/README.md

 You should see the status of all of your builds.
 The screen will refresh every 15 seconds to keep itself up to date.

-NOTE: GreenScreen is set up so that the name of the project will flash when it is building, but neither Safari nor IE support blinking text.
-You probably want to use Firefox to get the most value out of it.

 If running on Windows, I'd suggest running Firefox in full screen mode.
 If on a Mac, either expand the window size to take up as much space as possible, or try finding a plugin that lets you go full